 - Volunteers programs: Whether it is a parent or other family member, a senior citizen or a young professional, volunteers enhance the learning experience of students.
 Both tutoring and mentoring are examples of effective volunteer initiative.
 Research demonstrates that when parents and other community members are engaged in educating students, the schools are better and student performance improves.

 - P-12 Support: Community support for student learning takes many forms.
-One successful strategy is learning through serving, which is a form of curriculum-based, experiential education that engages students in real-life experiences that address issues and needs of the community.
+One successful strategy is learning through serving, which is a form of curriculum-based, experiential education that engages students in real-life experiences that address issues and the needs of the community.
 The community becomes the classroom, enabling students to integrate academic knowledge and critical thinking skills with real-life issues.
 Students have an opportunity to become resources and respected leaders in their communities.

 - Collaboration: Successful collaboration is dependent upon intentional, well-facilitated coordination.
 Community Education directors assume responsibility for ensuring that continued progress is made in resolving school and community issues.
-Internally, Community Education directors serve in many capacities with other school-based initiatives, i.e. Family Resource/Youth Services Centers, dropout prevention, and drug, alcohol and pregnancy intervention programs, school safety, after school and others.
-Externally, Community Education provides linkage with business/industry, community agencies and organizations, and individuals to resolve community and school issues.
+Internally, Community Education directors serve in many capacities with other school-based initiatives, i.e. Family Resource/Youth Services Centers, dropout prevention, and drug, alcohol and pregnancy intervention programs, school safety, and others.
+Externally, Community Education provides linkage with business/industry, community agencies, and organizations, and individuals to resolve community and school issues.

 Photo 1- Melea Ramin, WC ASAP, and Donna Bumpus, True Blue Coordinator